Gayathri229/NamasteReact/Episode7_DynamicRouting,SPA_useState&useEffect DeepDive.md

 Super power given by ReactRouterDom is the Link component.
 This will just refresh the components.
 There is a difference between reloading the whole page and refreshing the components alone.
 If we see in the elements section under inspect, we can see that when we click on the Contact Us/About button, the Header remains intact and only the div below it changes.

 Link is given by React Router Dom.
 It is a wrapper around anchor tag.
 Link Component uses Anchor tag behind the scenes.
 And React Router Dom keeps track of the element as a Link.
 The browser doesn't understand Link, it understands Anchor tag and that's why we see Anchor tag in Elements tab where Link is used.

+We can catch and display the specific error we get when we go to a routing that doesn't exist in our application using the "useRouteError()" hook provided by react router dom.

 And this is why React Applications are called Single Page Applications.
 It's just exchange of components.